openfoodfacts/openfoodfacts-server/docs/how-to-guides/use-gitpod.md

 In GitHub, you can review (and revoke if you stop using Gitpod) the access granted to Gitpod: click on your avatar on top right of the screen, then, Settings.
 In the left panel, under Integrations, click on Applications, then, Authorized OAuth Apps.

-In Gitpod side, you can also update what Gitpod is allowed to do with your GitHub account: click on your avatar on top right of the screen, then, Settings.
+On the Gitpod side, you can also update what Gitpod is allowed to do with your GitHub account: click on your avatar on the top right of the screen, then, Settings.
 In the left panel, click on Integrations.
 The line for GitHub should be green.
-At the end of this line, click on the three dots, then, Edit Permissions. '''If you want to create a pull request via Gitpod, you need to grant public_repo access.'''
+At the end of this line, click on the three dots, then Edit Permissions. '''If you want to create a pull request via Gitpod, you need to grant public_repo access.'''

 ## Get Started